Godot SDK Setup Guide

 # - Timestamps and platform info

-# - Multiplayer mode detection
+# - Multiplayer mode detectionevent_type

 String describing what happened (your choice!)